 Serving the drink in copper mugs is essential for proper presentation.
 Like any other well-prepared drink, Moscow Mule also needs to be poured into the proper drink-ware.
 The copper mugs are traditional and they do give a distinctive look, adding a bit of style to the drink.
 You don’t have to drink your mules out of copper mugs, but the copper mug is an inescapable part of its tradition and drinking experience.
-It is also widely accepted that the cold of a copper mug enhances the taste and aroma of the infamous cocktail.
+It is also widely accepted that the cold of a copper mug enhances the taste and aroma of the famous cocktail.
 Another benefit of using copper mugs is that chilled Moscow Mule served in copper cups offers an exceptionally cool sensation.

 Does a Copper Mug Keep Moscow Mule Cold?

 The Moscow Mule cocktail is usually served ice cold in an elegant, shiny copper mug.
 Moscow Mule drinkers believe that the copper mug keeps the drink colder than a normal glass would.
 The truth is that a copper mug doesn’t really insulate your drink, but it does make it feel cooler in your hand.
 As an excellent heat/cold conductor, the copper transmits the cold to the hand and lips at an amazing rate, so you can feel and enjoy the coldness it provides.

 Why are Copper Mugs Lined Inside?